Radium ra 223 dichloride (Intravenous)

 Available Dosage Forms:

-Radium Ra 223 dichloride injection is used to treat men with metastatic prostate cancer that has spread to the bones but to no other organs.
+Radium Ra 223 dichloride injection is used to treat men with castration-resistant (resistant to medical or surgical treatments to lower testosterone) prostate cancer that has spread to the bones but not to other organs.
 It is a radiopharmaceutical agent.
 Radiopharmaceuticals are radioactive agents that are used to find and treat certain diseases.

-radium ra 223 dichloride is to be given only by or under the direct supervision of a doctor.
+Radium ra 223 dichloride is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For radium ra 223 dichloride, the following should be considered: